SAMGIT286/currency-convertor/README.md

 # currency-convertor
-This is n website for converting the currency.
+This is a website for converting the currency.